-YOUR WARRANTY RIGHTS AND OBLIGA-TIONS: The U.S. Environmental Protection Agency, Environment Canada and POU-LAN/WEED EATER, DIVISION OF WCI OUTDOOR PRODUCTS, INC., are pleased to explain the emissions control system war-ranty on your year 2001-2004 small off-road engine.
-POULAN/WEED EATER must warrant the emission control system on your small off-road engine for the periods of time listed below provided there has been no abuse, neglect, or improper maintenance of your small off-road engine.
+YOUR WARRANTY RIGHTS AND OBLIGA-TIONS: The U.S. Environmental Protection Agency, Environment Canada and POU-LANWEED EATER, DIVISION OF WCI OUTDOOR PRODUCTS, INC., are pleased to explain the emissions control system war-ranty on your year 2001-2004 small off-road engine.
+POULANWEED EATER must warrant the emission control system on your small off-road engine for the periods of time listed below provided there has been no abuse, neelect, or improper maintenance of your small off-road engine.
 Your emission control system includes parts such as the carburetor and the ignition system.
 Where a warrantable condition exists, POULAN/WEED EATER will repair your small off-road engine at no cost to you.
 Expenses covered under warranty include diagnosis, parts and labor.
 MANUFACTUR-ER'S WARRANTY COVERAGE: If any emissions related part on your engine (as listed under Emissions Control Warranty Parts List) is defective or a defect in the materials or workmanship of the engine causes the failure of such an emission related part, the part will be repaired or replaced by POULAN/WEED EAT-ER.
 OWNER'S WARRANTY RESPONSI-BILITIES: As the small off-road engine owner, you are responsible for the performance of the required maintenance listed in your instruction manual.
-POULAN/WEED EATER recommends that you retain all receipts covering maintenance on your small off-road engine, but POULAN/WEED EATER cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+POULAN/WEED EATER recommends that you retain all receipts covering maintenance on your small off-road engine but POULANWEED EATER cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
 As the small offroad engine owner, you should be aware that POULAN/WEED EATER may deny you warranty coverage if your small off-road engine or a part of it has failed due to abuse, neglect, improper maintenance, unapproved modifications, or the use of parts not made or approved by the original equipment manufacturer.
 You are responsible for presenting your small off-road engine to a POULAN/WEED EATER authorized repair center as soon as a problem exists.
 Warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.
-If you have any questions regarding your warranty rights and responsibilities, you should contact your nearest authorized service center POULAN/WEED EATER at 4-6723.
-WARRANTY COM-1-800-554-6723.
-MENCEMENT DATE: The warranty period begins on the date the small off-road engine is purchased.
+If you have any questions regarding your days.
+If you have any quositoristics, you should contact your nearest authorized service center or call POULAN/WEED EATER at contact your nearest autinorized service center or call POULAN/WEED EATER at 1-800-554-6723.
+WARRANTY COM-MENCEMENT DATE: The warranty period begins on the date the small off-road engine is purchased.
 LENGTH OF COVERAGE: This warranty shall be for a period of two years from the initial date of purchase.
 WHAT IS COV-ERED: REPAIR OR REPLACEMENT OF